PNNL-Comp-Mass-Spec/PlexedPiper/README.md

 ### Example Data

-A companion R package with test data based on the MoTrPAC pilot study is available here
+A companion R package with test data based on the MoTrPAC pilot study is available in the PlexedPiperTestData GitHub repository:
 * [PlexedPiperTestData](https://github.com/vladpetyuk/PlexedPiperTestData)

 ## Docker/Linux installation

-PlexedPiper can be run within a [Docker Container](https://www.docker.com/resources/what-container)
+PlexedPiper can be run within a [Docker Container](https://www.docker.com/resources/what-container/)

 * This example `Dockerfile` shows the required system libraries, starting with the base [rocker/TidyVerse](https://hub.docker.com/r/rocker/tidyverse/dockerfile) image